jes/autopatzer/mojo/API.md

 Upon receipt of a message we need to switch on "op" and then handle it accordingly.
 Messages which do not contain "op" are illegal.

+Implicit in this specification is that Mojolicious and the JS app are both synchronised with regards to where they are in the game state (i.e. that the board is in the starting position, and JS app joins lichess at the start of the game).
+If this condition is likely to be violated then we probably have more to do (e.g. just tell the user "please set up the pieces like this" with a diagram of the board, and then send FEN of the position to Mojo so that Mojo knows what the position is).

 ## Messages from web page to mojolicious

 ### Play move